Vascular dementia

 - cut down on alcohol

-Vascular dementia can affect people in different ways.
-Symptoms include personality changes, poor concentration and difficulty walking.
-Like other types of dementia, people find it increasingly difficult to live independently and need more help over time.
+Vascular dementia affects people in different ways.
+Common symptoms include personality changes, poor concentration, finding it hard to make decisions, and difficulty walking.
+People with vascular dementia gradually need more help with everyday tasks.
 They may eventually need residential care.

 Stroke